skurik/bg-deploy/README.md

 ## Troubleshooting

-Make sure that when instructing a system to run the above command line, the working directory should be set to the one where `deploy.csx` resides.
+Make sure that when running the command line above, the working directory is set to the one where `deploy.csx` resides.